 Hello friends how are you?
 I hope you are doing well.
-For solving multiple choice questions we need to focus on the theory also.
+For solving multiple-choice questions we need to focus on the theory also.
 As mentioned in the last post, today we will study about TYPE OF BANKS.
 Without further due, let’s begin.

 TYPE OF BANKS

-There are various types of banks which operate in our country to meet the financial requirements of different categories of people engaged in agriculture, business, profession, etc. On the basis of functions, the banking institutions in India may be divided into the following types
+There are various types of banks that operate in our country to meet the financial requirements of different categories of people engaged in agriculture, business, profession, etc. On the basis of functions, the banking institutions in India may be divided into the following types

 - CENTRAL BANK (RBI, in India)